The Doctor of Philosophy degree comprises 240 credits. Upon graduation, all PhD students will have done at least 240 credits, of which minimum:

 - Pedagogical Activity.
 A compulsory component of the Program, which leads to the development of professional pedagogical skills of the student.

 - Thesis Research.
 All Skoltech PhD students must produce an original PhD thesis to be examined though a transparent and credible process.
 The thesis must be the student’s own work.

 3 ECTS credits of Qualifying Exam

 The goal of the qualifying examination is to provide an opportunity for an assessment of a student’s ability and inclination to conduct research according to top-tier institution standards, and to provide a learning experience in which students may both strengthen their field-specific knowledge and scientific methods for conducting scholarly research.

 6 ECTS credits of Thesis Defense

-A compulsory component of the Program, after completion and submission of the thesis, wherein the student is required to present her or his thesis research work in person before a broad audience, including the Ph.D.
-Defense Jury, and to defend it.
+A compulsory component of the Program, after completion and submission of the thesis, wherein the student is required to present their thesis research work in person to a broad audience, including the PhD Defense Jury, and to defend it.